 Heading south of Sydney and wondering what are the best Kiama beaches?
 You’ve come to the right place with our detailed beach lovers guide!

-The south coast of New South Wales is known for having some of the best beaches in the entire country.
+The New South Wales south coast is known for having some of the best beaches in the entire country.

-With kilometre after kilometre of glistening white sand, shimmering clear seas and jagged rocky coastlines and just 2 hours south of Sydney, there’s little wonder that the region has become a major tourist destination in recent years, perfect for a family holiday or mates trip away.
+With kilometre after kilometre of glistening white sand, shimmering clear seas and jagged rocky coastlines and just 2 hours south of Sydney, there’s little wonder that the NSW South Coast has become a major tourist destination in recent years, perfect for a family holiday or mates trip away.

 One of our personal favourite places to visit on the south coast is the pretty town of Kiama and nearby Gerringong, home to rolling beaches that’ll take your breath away.